molinfo-vienna/CDPKit/README.md

 This short guide will help you get started with CDPKit and introduce you to some of its key features.

 ### Installation
-CDPKit can currently be install in two ways.
-The first one is to build it from source and the second one is to use the pip package manager (Python bindings only).
+Currently, CDPKit can be install in two ways.
+The first one is to build it from source and the second one is to use the pip package manager (CDPL Python bindings only).

 #### Installation via source
 For an installation of CDPKit from source please follow the steps below: